Airline Travel Is Horrible

 When my wife and I travel from the Philippines to the United States and back again, we suffer tremendously.
 Despite the added modern conveniences, airline travel has become progressively worse since we first traveled together in 1986.

-The airlines claim they are saving people money with their policies, but it only applies to a fraction of the people who travel with them.
-Because we have no other transportation options when traveling between the Philippines and the United States, we are at their mercy.
+The airlines claim they're saving people money with their policies, but it only applies to a fraction of the people who travel with them.
+Because we have no other transportation options when traveling between the Philippines and the United States, we're at their mercy.

 Baggage Policies